freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 ## 2. Get Bridge Line

 The first thing you need is the "bridge line" of a private Tor obfs4 bridge.
+Store the bridge line in a text editor such as Gedit, TextEdit, Notepad, or Notepad++.

 ## 3. Get Tor Browser